Navaneethan-VT/Certificates/README.md

 # Certificates
-Certificates obtined from Courses and Projects
+Certificates obtained from Courses and Projects